 ROUND LIGAMENT PAIN - This appears around the 14th week and peaks at 18-20 weeks with relief by around 26 weeks.
-These are sharp, stabbing pains on the sides of your lower abdomen caused by pulling of uterine ligaments.
+These are sharp, stabbing pains on the sides of your lower abdomen caused by the pulling of uterine ligaments.
 They are aggravated by physical activity and turning motions and usually resolve by simply taking it easy and resting.
 Pains that are severe or persist should be evaluated by the physician.

 BACKACHE - This usually occurs in the second half of pregnancy and can be associated with sciatica (pain radiating down the legs).
-It is caused by the change in your posture from enlarging abdomen.
+It is caused by the change in your posture from enlarging your abdomen.
 Avoid high-heeled shoes and prolonged sitting.
-It is treated with heating pads, massage, and physical therapy.
+It is treated with heating pads, massage, wearing a belly band and physical therapy.
+Prenatal yoga can be very helpful as well.

 SWELLING (EDEMA) - This also occurs in the second half of pregnancy and is mostly limited to the lower legs.
 It is not associated with problems, unless it progresses to the hands and face, and your blood pressure becomes elevated.
-Edema will usually resolve with bed rest on your side.
+Edema will usually be resolved with bed rest on your side.
 Thirty minutes standing or walking in a swimming pool will work very well for leg edema.